What are Variants?

 A variant of interest (VOI) is one that is only “suspected” to either be more contagious than the initial strain, cause more severe disease, or escape the protection offered by vaccines.
 A VOI can become a VOC if more scientific and clinical evidence emerges that it acquires one or more of these attributes.

 A variant under monitoring (VUM) is a SARS-CoV-2 variant with genetic changes that are suspected to pose a future risk.
 It is important to carefully monitor and repeatedly assess VUMs until evidence of their impact is clear.
-According to the WHO, currently circulating VUMs (as of July 19, 2024) include JN.1.7, KP.2, KP.3, KP.3.1.1, JN.1.18 and LB.1.
+According to the WHO, currently circulating VUMs (as of February 3, 2025) include KP.2, KP.3, KP.3.1.1, JN.1.18, LB.1, XEC and LP.8.1.

 WHO: